SatherWS/Assurance_Wireless/README.md

   * View located here `/Views/admin_templates/accounts.html`

  ### Fraud Prevention / Data Integrity
- * Use Email Validation API to prevent users from entering non-existent email addresses - *High Importantce*
+ * Use Email Validation API to prevent users from entering non-existent email addresses - *High Importance*
    * https://pypi.org/project/email-verifier/
- * Mimic existing zip code API to generate the city and state that belongs to an inputed zip code - *Medium Importance*
+ * Mimic existing zip code API to generate the city and state that belongs to a zip code - *Medium Importance*

 ### IRC Chat & Virtual Assistant
 * Research how to integrate a chat room component to the project - *High Importance*